 Meet the Staff

-MBA operates with a small staff including:
+MBA operates with a small permanent team including:

 Mélanie Curé joined the MBA team in spring 2020, after having spent several years teaching French at both the University of Manitoba and the University of Winnipeg as a contract instructor.
 She holds a B.A.
 (Hons) and a M.A. from the University of Manitoba, and is completing her PhD at the Université de Sherbrooke.